Veroniche

 ER nurses are a special breed!
 Type A, mavericks, strong personalities who won't take a lot of crap from other nurses.
 Most of us love the fast-paced environment of the ER--the constantly changing patients, the interesting and strange things that we see on a daily basis.
 There is a "detective" element to this nurse--what is wrong with this patient?
 It is a challenge to take a patient who may only say "I don't feel good" and figure out what is wrong and help make them better.
 Many love the "blood and guts" and we have been called adrenalin junkies.
 We work very independently, and need to make quick decisions that may have life or death consequences for the patient.
 Great multi-taskers, we have eyes in the back of our heads, just like mom.
 The ER is open 24/7, holidays included, so if you want banker's hours, this job is not for you.
 Most shifts are 12 hours, which can be a killer as you get older (I’m 54).
 The ER nurses generally are younger and very physically active.
 The clinic/office nurses are drawn to the more long term nurse/patient relationships and working with the patients in lifestyle changes, education and management of their health problems.
 The hours are more "regular," and the job is not as physically demanding.

-Have you ever ordered a pilot to abort mid-takeoff?The creepiest thing I have seen, I wouldn't call it bizarre, but I will never forget it--a patient came in with his arm amputated just above the wrist in a farming accident.
+Do you get annoyed when people use Groupons?The creepiest thing I have seen, I wouldn't call it bizarre, but I will never forget it--a patient came in with his arm amputated just above the wrist in a farming accident.
 When there is a chance to put the part back on, there is always a staff member whose responsibility is to take care of the amputated part.
 In this case, it was me.
 I opened the cooler (the patient had been flown in from a rural area), and the arm was just lying there in a plastic bag in a container on ice.
 It reminded me of "Thing" from the Addams Family.
 I almost expected the hand to climb out of the cooler by itself.
 By the way, the surgeons were able to reattach the hand and with a lot of physical therapy, it ended up being a pretty functional hand.
 Anything you can imagine has been put in a bodily orifice.
 From the common Lego up the nose, bean in the ear, lost tampon (how do you forget about a tampon?), and you can let your imagination run wild, it has probably happened.
 There are stories all over ERs about this, but this one was one of my patients--a young man inserted a thin glass chemistry tube about the size of your pinky into his urethra.
 He had to go to the OR to get that removed.
 This was not in an orifice, but here is the scenario--I was there.
 A gentleman had placed a common hex bolt around a certain body part and low and behold it became stuck.
 It became a medical emergency because the blood flow to the body part was being stopped and it was becoming blue, no blood flow.
 We had to get a pair of bolt cutters from the hospital engineers, and the physician who happened to be 9 months pregnant, was leaning over the gurney trying to get enough strength to cut that 3/4 inch bolt off before he lost his member.
 She's nearly in labor, he is screaming and thankfully it worked.
 After about an hour, he regained blood flow and his pain went away.
 He said "thanks" and walked out the door.
 Whatever....
 I'm sure there are better stories out there, but I only want to refer to what I've seen or done myself.

 I’m afraid I don’t have a wonderfully inspiring story of how I got into the nursing field.
 I would love to be able to say that the life of Florence Nightingale drew me into nursing, but it was a lot simpler than that.
 I was originally a music/piano major, and came to the realization that I did not want to practice the piano the rest of my life.
 At that point I had no idea what I wanted to be when I grew up, but needed a direction.
 Many of my friends on my dorm room floor were nursing students and I thought “I could do that,” and that’s how it started!
 Once I got into the classes and clinicals, I loved it!